-The next requirement for the Ph.D. candidate after completing qualifying exams and required coursework, is the preliminary (prospectus) exam, under the guidance of a dissertation committee, of a dissertation presenting the results of a thorough and systematic investigation of a significant problem related to one of the specialty areas of the candidate.
+The next requirement for the Ph.D. candidate after completing the qualifying exam, required coursework, and preliminary exam, is the prospectus defense, under the guidance of a dissertation committee, of a dissertation presenting the results of a thorough and systematic investigation of a significant problem related to one of the specialty areas of the candidate.
 The dissertation committee will normally be composed of the chairperson and two other members of the Graduate Faculty.
 The subject matter of the dissertation will, of course, have an important bearing on the committee’s composition.

 The dissertation must consist of original scholarship and contribute to the body of knowledge on criminal justice and criminology.
 The dissertation topic must be approved by the student’s supervisory committee.
 The dissertation prospectus and the dissertation itself must be approved by the supervisory committee.